dcos/examples/artifactory/1.11/artifactory-enterprise.md

   correct credentials if you have customised these values.
 - replace `artifactory` within `service.database.url` with the correct database name if you have used a different one.
 - replace `enterprise.master_key` with your own master key value.
+The Master key is an AES 128 bit secret key that's used by Artifactory to securely synchronize files between cluster nodes.
+You can generate one manually by running ‘openssl rand -hex 16’, which will output a 128 bit key size (hexadecimal encoded).

 ```
 {